readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 property of a particular batch of apples, but every ton of apples has this property.

-With "relation" is expressed that not only one ton gives access to 2 chairs but that e.g. two tons grant access to four chairs.
+With "relation" is expressed that not only one ton gives access to two chairs but that e.g. two tons grant access to four chairs.
 Exchangeability is not bound to one ton.
 This might seem trivial and self-evident but it is not: one could say, for example, we want everybody to be able to get chairs, so as you buy more and more chairs they become more and more expensive (measured in apples) or, alternatively, one cannot even buy more than two chairs, full stop.
 But this is clearly not how this society exchanges.
 From this we might conclude that in this society it is a quality of apples to be exchangeable for chairs.

 If one takes this standpoint and considers exchange-value as a property of the commodity (an assumption which will be corrected in the following) then apples are determined "exchangeable for chairs" which we might also express as "means to access chairs" or "chair access resources".
 While the use-value of apples is their quality to satisfy hunger and appetite, exchange-value — as far as we have determined it so far – as a property of apples means one can get access to chairs with them.